refugies-info/karfur/standards/general.md

 All commits in staging's and master's branches should be in dev.

-Before opening a pull request, please run in client and server folders : `npm run test:lint`, `npm run test:types`, `npm run test:unit`
+Before opening a pull request, please run in client and server folders : `npm run test`

 ## How to document code ?